 Kundli matching compares two birth charts to assess compatibility, traditionally through the ashtakoota system of up to 36 points (guna).
 It looks at temperament, values and harmony — as guidance for a considered decision.

-How many gunas should match for marriage?
+How many gunas should match for married life?

 Traditionally, a match of 18 or more out of 36 gunas is considered workable, with higher being favourable.
 But points are only part of the picture; the overall charts and other factors are weighed together.

-Does Manglik dosha prevent marriage?
+Does Manglik dosha prevent relationship?

 No. Manglik dosha is frequently mild or cancelled by other placements, and matches are very often suitable.
 It is one factor among many — never a reason for fear — and is best understood through a full reading.